 - After 5-7 minutes, flip the salmon over and let it finish cooking for about 30 seconds on the flesh side.

-How to serve your crispy skin salmon
+How to serve your Crispy Skin Salmon

 Now it's time to kick back and enjoy the most perfectly cooked pan seared salmon you’ve ever had.
 If you’re like me, you’ll spend about 3 minutes just tapping on the skin and marvelling at the crispy sound.
 You can eat this with just about any side dish, but my favourite is usually a herby yogurt sauce and a crunchy salad.